citusdata/citus_docs/ref_arch/multi_tenant.rst

   SELECT create_distributed_table('clicks',      'company_id');
   SELECT create_distributed_table('impressions', 'company_id');

-This activates these tables for distributed storage and query execution.
+The :code:`create_distributed_table` function informs Citus that a table should be distributed and future incoming queries to those tables should be planned for distributed execution.
+The function also creates shards for the table on worker nodes, allowing queries to be routed there.

 The next step is loading sample data into the cluster.

 .. code-block:: bash

+  # download and ingest datasets from the shell

   for dataset in companies campaigns ads clicks impressions; do
     curl -O https://examples.citusdata.com/tutorial/${dataset}.csv